 For some kids, the best reward is less about what readers get to do, and more about the activities they get to skip!
 That’s why some teachers offer up No Homework passes to recognize exceptional reading.

 Some of the most popular reading incentives revolve around the participation of school faculty.
 Children look up to their teachers and the school’s administrative staff.
 The promise of some undivided one-on-one time with a teacher or principal can be extremely motivating for young readers.
 (Read about one school that offered up fishing with the principal as a reading incentive!)

 We’ve also heard about other brave and dedicated teachers promising to act on a dare as a reading incentive.
 For example, one male teacher we know about promised to wear a dress to school, while other teachers accepted to wear a funny hat or wig.

 We hope this post has given you at least a couple of new ideas for how you can reward your students’ reading, if you choose to do so.
+You’ll find other great tips here on how to use custom reading badges to create super readers.
 Have you got any other creative ideas that have worked for your classroom?
 Please share them with us by adding a comment below!